⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 74%

-Revenue from company-operated and licensed stores across the United States and Canada.
+Company-operated and licensed stores across the United States and Canada, offering beverages, food, and merchandise.

 International